 You may not be on the guest list for the Met Gala this year (!) – but fashionistas everywhere can take a privileged look inside the spring Met Costume Institute show via the accompanying catalogue.
 Some of these timeless fashion bibles from Met Balls gone by are still available.
 Books to inspire, just as much as they are design objects to treasure, the Met’s fashion catalogues are magical worlds to get lost in.

-We’ve rounded up our favourites from recent years – beginning with the book of the moment Manus x Machina: Fashion in an Age of Technology – published to coincide with the Met Costume Institute exhibition 2016.
+We’ve rounded up our favourites from recent years – but don’t forget the book of the moment, this year’s catalogue Rei Kawakubo/Comme des Garçons: Art of the In-Between – published to coincide with the Met Costume Institute exhibition 2017.

 The Met Gala – A Celebration